-We do not have any financial risks involved with our services.
-You will not be charged with fees until your case has been won or settled.
-If you would like to schedule a free, no-obligation consultation at our Woodland Hills personal injury law firm, please reach out to our 24/7 legal team by calling (818) 839-8900 or emailing [email protected]Bus Driver Qualifications In California, there are various requirements needed to pass as a bus driver.
-This includes:
+If you would like to schedule a free, no-obligation consultation at our Woodland Hills personal injury law firm, please reach out to our 24/7 legal team by calling (818) 514-9423 or emailing [email protected].

 - Background check.
 This will allow employers to review the applicant’s identity, drug test, social security information, criminal record, and public records.

 - Employment verification.
 This is used to locate any inconsistencies between information provided by the applicant and what their actual employment history is.

 - Information session.
 This is a brief discussion presenting additional bus driver responsibilities and duties.